 A huge new study is underway to test causation between higher vitamin D levels and prevention of deaths due to Covid-19 after several smaller studies showed nine out of 10 deaths could have been prevented with adequate vitamin D levels.

-Winter is the season of concern with Covid-19, and it is the time when vitamin D deficiency is most prevalent, say health professionals in countless interviews.
+Winter and spring are the seasons of concern with Covid-19, and it is the time when vitamin D deficiency is most prevalent, say health professionals in countless interviews.

 A study at St. Michael’s hospital in Toronto, Canada, published in the American Journal of Clinical Nutrition in 2017, showed children who drank whole milk had up to three times higher absorbed levels of vitamin D compared with children drinking 1% low-fat milk.
-Studies at the same hospital also showed children drinking whole milk were 40% less at risk to become overweight than children drinking low-fat milk.
+This study also showed that children drinking whole milk were leaner.
+They had 40% less risk of becoming overweight than children drinking low-fat milk.

-“What we are doing with the yard signs and Drink Whole Milk 97% Fat Free painted bales and banners and the efforts of the 97 Milk education group with their website and social media is all working.
-The yard signs focus on the nutritional message for our children and elderly that the Dietary Guidelines ignore – immune boosting nutrition,” says Morrissey.
+“What we are doing with the yard signs and Drink Whole Milk 97% Fat Free painted hay bales and banners and the efforts of the 97 Milk education group with their website and social media is all working.
+The yard signs focus on the nutritional message for our children and elderly that the Dietary Guidelines ignore, which is the immune boosting nutrition of whole milk,” says Morrissey, also pointing out the benefits of whole milk for maintaining a healthy weight and stabilizing metabolism.

-“This is a slow process to get things changed in Washington and Harrisburg, but we’re working on it,” he adds, praising the combined efforts of the Grassroots PA Dairy Advisory Committee and 97 Milk LLC and all the many people and agribusinesses supporting both grassroots efforts initiated by dairy farmers.
+“This is a slow process to get things changed in Washington and Harrisburg, but we’re working on it,” he adds, praising the combined efforts of the Grassroots PA Dairy Advisory Committee and 97 Milk, as well as all the many people and agribusinesses supporting both grassroots efforts initiated by dairy farmers.

 Morrissey said the 300 Drink Whole Milk – School Lunch Choice – Citizens for Immune Boosting Nutrition – 97milk.com yard signs are available in the vestibule at Morrissey Insurance at 890 North Reading Road, Ephrata, Pa.
 Signs are also available at Sensenig’s Feed Mill, New Holland and Wenger’s of Myerstown during business hours.